Mixed emotions at Grandview Heights as school year begins remotely

 Some families were out and about in the park on the last day before it’s back to learning.

-There won’t be the walking students to school on the first day and there’s not the same excitement of seeing friends they may not have seen all summer because the district is starting the year with distance learning.
+There won’t be the walking students to school on the first day, there won’t be parents dropping off their children, or students heading into the building.
+Because of the pandemic, there’s not the same excitement of seeing friends students may not have seen all summer because the district is starting the year with distance learning.

+Just like school, Crosby’s father Logan said it’s all a learning an experience.

 Some families did say they still plan on taking a first day of school picture, even though their children have been home since March.